astronomer/docs/astro/cli/run-airflow-locally.md

 description: Run commands in your local Airflow environment to troubleshoot running DAGs and tasks.
 ---

-Running your Astro project locally is an easy way to test your code changes.
-Additionally, you can only troubleshoot some issues in a project after running your local Airflow environment with `astro dev start`.
+Running Airflow locally with the Astro CLI can be an easy way to preview and debug DAG changes quickly before deploying your code to Astro.
+By locally running your DAGs, you can fix issues with your DAGs without consuming infrastructure resources or waiting on code deploy processes.

-This document explains how to use Astro CLI commands to interact with a locally running Airflow environment.
+This document explains how to use the Astro CLI to start a local Airflow environment on your computer and interact with your Astro project.
+To learn more about unit testing for your DAGs or testing project dependencies when changing Python or Astro Runtime versions, see [Test your project locally](test-your-astro-project-locally.md).

 ## Start a local Airflow environment